cs3org/reva/internal/grpc/services/admin/README.md

 - Every other method (including `Invoke`, and the control channel itself) requires that admin token.
 The control server runs the standard auth interceptor, so it is exactly as protected as the Admin API — an unauthenticated call to the control port is rejected.
+An admin token is authorized purely by its scope, so validating it never triggers a user-group lookup — its bearer may be a synthetic local-root identity (see below) that no user provider knows, and on a `skip_user_groups_in_token` fleet that lookup would otherwise reject a valid admin token on every fan-out hop.
 - `Impersonate` mints an ordinary **user-scoped** token for a target user (never admin+user), so downstream services apply their normal user checks.
 It is audited and needs the machine-auth api key configured.